orbeon/orbeon-forms-doc/configuration/advanced/content-security-policy.md

 Some organizations set that header to strict values which disallow inline JavaScript and CSS within HTML pages.

 Up until Orbeon Forms 2017.2, Orbeon Forms included some inline scripts and CSS in the HTML served to the browser.
 With Orbeon Forms 2018.1 and newer, Orbeon Forms no longer does this by default.
-This makes Orbeon Forms safer by default if you set the `Content-Security-Policy` header to disable such inline content.
+This can make Orbeon Forms safer by default if you set the `Content-Security-Policy` header to disable such inline content.

 ## Configuration property